cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 > You can [view our public smart contracts on the Internet Computer dashboard](https://dashboard.internetcomputer.org/canister/opcce-byaaa-aaaak-qcgda-cai) along with our [open-source code](https://github.com/worldofunreal/cosmicrafts-motoko-backend) to explore how we achieve this level of trust and decentralization.

 ---

 ![Core Features](core-progress.webp)

 ## 2. Player System

-The Player System manages all aspects of user interaction within the Cosmicrafts ecosystem, ensuring a unified progress across multiple games.
+The Player System manages all aspects of user interaction and unified progress across multiple games.

 ### Key Features

 - **Unified Profiles**:
-Players maintain one account that spans the entire Cosmicrafts franchise, simplifying interactions and preserving progress.
+Unified profiles consolidate all player stats, avatars, and friend lists for a consistent and personalized experience across all games
   - **Profile Highlights**: Username, customizable avatar, ELO ranking for matchmaking, and dynamic friend lists.
   - **Cross-Game Consistency**: Achievements, stats, and titles are carried across all games, ensuring continuity and personalization

 - **Privacy and Notifications**:
 Robust privacy settings allow players to control their social interactions:
   - Configurable privacy settings:
-    - `#acceptAll`: Accepts friend requests from anyone.
-    - `#blockAll`: Blocks all incoming requests.
-    - `#friendsOfFriends`: Allows requests only from friends of existing friends.
   - Notifications for new friend requests, privacy setting updates, and mission rewards.

 - **Friend Management**: